 Examples: Consider the set \(A \subset {[0, 1[}^n\) of points, whose least significant bit is 1 (0) in all \(n \in {}^{\omega}\mathbb{N}^{*}\) coordinates.
 Then \({\mu}_{\iota}(A) = \tilde{2}^n\).
 Since \(A\) is an infinite and conventionally uncountable union of individual points without the neighbouring points of \({[0, 1[}^n\) in \(A\), and these points are Lebesgue null sets, \(A\) is not Lebesgue measurable, however it is exactly measurable.
 Domains from \({}^{(\omega)} \mathbb{K}^{n}\) that are more densely pushed together have no smaller (larger) intersection (union) than previously.

 Remark: The exact \(h\)-measure is optimal, since it only considers the NRs of points, i.e. in the extreme case distances of points parallel to the coordinate axes.
-Concepts such as \(\sigma\)-algebras and null sets are dispensable, since the only null set is the empty set \(\emptyset\).
+Concepts such as \(\sigma\)-algebras and null sets are dispensable, since the empty set \(\emptyset\) is null set enough.

 Example: The function \(f: \mathbb{R} \rightarrow \{\pm 1\}\) with \(f(x) = \underline{1}^{\hat{x}/\iota}\) is nowhere successor-continuous on \(\mathbb{R}\), but its modulus is (cf. Number Theory).
 Here, \(x/\iota\) is an integer since \(\mathbb{R}\) is \(\iota\)-homogeneous.
 Setting \(f(x) = 1\) for finite fractions \(x\) and \(= -1\) otherwise, then \(f(x)\) is partially \(\iota\)-successor-continuous on infinite fractions, unlike the conventional notion of continuity.